'Ring Of Fire' Eclipse Sweeps Across Skies In Middle East And Southeast Asia

 We have an annular eclipse happening in Singapore right now! ☀️🌑 pic.twitter.com/sriURBcIcv— Lindie Botes • 凛子 • 린디 (@lindiebee) December 26, 2019

 From Saudi Arabia, the annular eclipse dipped to the southeast, passing over Oman, southern India and Sri Lanka.
-As it crossed over Indonesia and Singapore, the eclipse began curving to the northeast, the Northern Mariana Islands.
+As it crossed over Singapore and Indonesia, the eclipse began curving to the northeast, over the Northern Mariana Islands.

 At the point of its greatest duration over Singapore and Indonesia, the eclipse obscured more than 90% of the sun and lasted more than three minutes.

-From its start in the Middle East to its finish over the ocean, the entire phenomenon lasted for roughly 3 and a half hours.
+From its start in the Middle East to its finish over the ocean, the entire phenomenon lasted for roughly 3 1/2 hours.

-In southern India, the dazzling eclipse had set off widespread anticipation – and some worries.
-As NPRs Sushmita Pathak reports from Mumbai for our Newscast unit:
+In southern India, the dazzling eclipse had set off widespread anticipation — and some worries.
+As NPR's Sushmita Pathak reports from Mumbai for our Newscast unit:

 "One Indian state announced a public holiday and many Hindu temples across the country were closed.
 Some faithful believe an eclipse is a bad omen and advise against eating or going out when it's happening.
 To counter superstitions, one pro-science group in the southern Indian city of Bengaluru gathered on the steps of the city's town hall for breakfast during the eclipse."